Cezerin2/Server/README.md

 ## Licence

-This software is provided free of charge and without restriction under the MIT License
+This software is provided free of charge and without restriction under the Unlicense